fernandezpaco/linkedin-element/README.md

-# user-profile-dm
+# linkedin-element

-linkedin-element takes an oauth access token and returns the linkeding user profile.
+linkedin-element takes an oauth access token and returns the linkedin user profile.

 It also can be used to share a comment in your linkeding profile with the share(comment) method.